Learn how to create wood Christmas stockings than can be hung on the mantel or used as a planter outside. Perfect holiday mantel decor!

 I spray-painted the stocking and the box white, and then added multi-colored polka dots to the stocking only using the spouncer.
 Then I added chalkboard paint to the top of the stocking, the front and back of the toe, and the front of the box.

-I encourage you to come up with a paint scheme that works with your decor!
+I encourage you to come up with a paint scheme for your wood Christmas stockings that works with your decor!

 You’ll attach the boxes to the stockings with a nail gun – you can also just use really strong wood glue, but we wanted to ensure the boxes would be secure.